tylerferrara/Apollo-Bot/README.md

 Apollo is a chatbot that can find concerts near you.

+### Features

-**See them Live.** Be the first to grab your tickets to the shows of your favorite artists.
+🎤**See them Live.** Be the first to grab your tickets to the shows of your favorite artists.

-**No More Spam.** Apollo will not blow up your phone with stupid updates.
+🚫**No More Spam.** Apollo will not blow up your phone with stupid updates.
 Only see the information that your care about.

-**Discover New Artists.** By learning what you like best, Apollo can match you with bands that suit your taste.
+🔎**Discover New Artists.** By learning what you like best, Apollo can match you with bands that suit your taste.

 ### Development